ayshamariezouain/friendsofemail/README.md

 # friendsofemail <br>
-Notes from the Dev Interview & Tutotrial: Aysha Marie Zouain & Rodrigo Daniel García Santander
+Notes from the Dev Interview & Tutotrial: <br>
+Aysha Marie Zouain & Rodrigo Daniel García Santander
 <br>
 Welcome or bienvenidos!
 Code and design was collaborated on and written by: